 1. Length of ownership

 How long have you owned the property?
-39 years
+4 years

 2. Council tax

 Which Council Tax band is your property in?
-(Please tick one) ABBCCDDEFGGHH
+(Please tick one) ☐ A ☐ B ☐ C ☐ D ☐ E ☐ F ☐ G ☐ H

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

 • Garage

 Allocated parking space

 • Driveway

 Shared parking

-• On street
+On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☑ No ☐ Don't know
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? ☐ Yes ☐ No ☑ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
-Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: The original bathroom was moved from the rear of the existing kitchen to the end of the entrance hallway of property. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ⊠ Yes □ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☐ No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ☐ Yes ☑ No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☑ No (ii) Did this work involve any changes to the window or door openings? ⊠ Yes □ No (iii) Please describe the changes made to the windows doors, or patic approximate dates when the work was completed): doors (with Windows now open outwards, original windows opened up an as they were sash windows.
-The original windows were wood replaced by upvc or aluminium windows.
-Front aluminium win approximatly 35 years ago.
-All other windows are upvc and wapproximately 20 years ago.
-Wooden back and front door replaced doors approximately 20 years ago.
-There are no longer any various the wondows or doors. en and were dows replaced ere replaced aced with upvc Please give any guarantees which you received for this work to your agent. solicitor or estate
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ☐ Yes ⊠ No If you have answered yes, please answer the three questions below: 2, (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patic approximate dates when the work was completed): o doors (with Please give any guarantees which you received for this work to your solicitor of agent.

 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas-fired If you have answered yes, please answer the three questions below: YesNoPartial (i) When was your central heating system or partial central heatinstalled?2011 ng system (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas cental heating If you have answered yes, please answer the three questions below: ☐ Yes ☐ No ☐ Partial (i) When was your central heating system or partial central heatinstalled?Boiler installed September 2021 ng system (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: British Gas ⊠ Yes □ No (iii) When was your maintenance agreement last renewed?
 (Pleas month and year).
-No maintenance contract but system serviced annually.
-Last serviced GD Mills. • 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ⊠ No 9.
+April 2024 e provide the 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☐ No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
 Are you aware of the existence of asbestos in your property?
 If you have answered yes, please give details: ☐ Yes ☑ No